Forensic dentistry: Criticism of bite mark analysis

 Rawson et al. determined that if five teeth marks can be matched to five teeth, it can be said with confidence that only one person could have caused the bite, and if eight teeth were matched to marks this would be a certainty.
 However, in this study, the probabilities used to make this claim are based on the assumption that the position of each tooth was independent of all the others.
 This is probably unrealistic because there are several ways that the dental profile can be changed.
 For example, braces apply force to specific teeth, in order to shift the placement of multiple teeth.

 One particular case that highlighted the lack of uniqueness in bite marks involved two suspects accused of attacking a man who had sustained a bite mark injury.
 Two separate forensic dentists, one representing the prosecution and one the defense, were brought in to analyze the mark.
 They reported conflicting results.
 One found the mark to come from suspect A and the other said it was from suspect B. This disagreement resulted from the fact that even though the two suspects had dental features making them unique, the bite mark itself was not detailed enough to reflect them.
 Therefore, the mark could have reasonably come from either of the men.
 The equivocal outcome demonstrated in the case emphasizes the difficulty in proving uniqueness.

 Most of the controversies facing bite mark analysis are due to the lack of empirical supporting evidence.
 When searching the entire MedLine database from 1960 to 1999, only 50 papers in English were found that related to bite mark analysis.
-Of these 50 papers, most of which were published in the 1980s, only 8% came from well designedd experimentation providing empirical data.
+Of these 50 papers, most of which were published in the 1980s, only 8% came from well designed experimentation providing empirical data.
 The lack of research has led to the continued use of a few outdated and limited studies to support the validity of bite mark analysis.
 This brings into question whether or not there is enough scientific support for bite mark analysis to be employed in court.